ncr5012/demo/README.md

 The hardware platform (mechanical and physical) was designed and assembled by Nick Rackley, including a LiPo battery with buck converters to feed a raspberry pi and two motor controller boards/four brushless dc motors connected to mecanum wheels to provide maximum degrees of freedom in movement.

 NOTE: Select files deemed core IP are omitted (the core deep reinforcement learning loop and heavily modified FogROS2 cloud deployment software).
 A demo could be performed on request.
+This repository serves to demonstrate Nick Rackley's c++/python proficiency.

 All relevant source code is in the "jaybot" folder.
 The /jaybot/src folder has the c++ firmware and /jaybot/scripts has the python reinforcment learning / facial detection software.